brodyd795/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66: July 29, 2019

+**Today's Progress**: Fixed bugs in old code – weather app and accounting app

+**Thoughts**: I sometimes wonder how other people store credentials to their code, because any time that I change a password, I have to remember what apps it pertains to and have to manually update the credentials within the app.
+Is there a better way to manage all of this?
+A couple of my app stopped working a while ago since I had changed a password, so I got those up and running again, I fixed a bug in the accounting app that allows it to work effectively with each new month, and I made the weather app a bit more secure by storing my credentials outside of the code.
+Not much heavy lifting today, but definitely necessary work.

+**Link to work**: https://github.com/brodyd795/weather-app AND https://github.com/brodyd795/accounting

 ### Day 65: July 27, 2019

 **Today's Progress**: Finished modifying JS file for work